Project lead Human Security Survey (South Sudan)

 Selma van Oostwaard

-Selma joined PAX in 2011.
-Previously she worked for the Humanitarian Disarmament team of PAX, and was involved in the work of the 2017 Nobel Peace Prize Laureate: the International Campaign to Abolish Nuclear Weapons (ICAN).
-From 2011-2018 Selma represented PAX during international disarmament platforms and was part of the PAX delegation joining the negotiations on the UN Treaty on the Prohibition of Nuclear Weapons.
-Her focus within the PoC team includes international developments in PoC policy making and implementation.
+Selma joined PAX in 2011, where she worked with the Humanitarian Disarmament team.
+She was pivotal in the work that was done on the International Campaign to Abolish Nuclear Weapons (ICAN), which won the Nobel Peace Prize in 2017.
+From 2011-2018, van Oostwaard represented PAX during international disarmament platforms and was part of the PAX delegation joining the negotiations on the UN Treaty on the Prohibition of Nuclear Weapons.
+She joined the Protection of Civilians team thereafter as program officer, with a focus on international developments in PoC policy making and implementation.

 Email: vanoostwaard -at- paxforpeace -dot- nl